 Table 3: Schedule for Follow-Up Blood Lead Testing

-Venous BLLs ( g/dL) Early Follow-Up Testing (2-4 tests after initial test above specific venous BLLs) Subsequent Follow-Up Testing (After BLL declining)
+Venous BLLs (μg/dL) Early Follow-Up Testing (2-4 tests after initial test above specific venous BLLs) Subsequent Follow-Up Testing (After BLL declining)

 ≥3.5-9 3 months 6-9 months

 10-19 1-3 months 3-6 months

 20-44 2 weeks-1 month 1-3 months

 ≥45 As soon as possible As soon as possible

-\Some case managers or healthcare providers may choose to repeat blood lead tests on all new patients within a month.
-Repeated testing may ensure that the patient's BLL is not rising more quickly than expected.
+- If the child's primary care provider orders a capillary test, obtain written notification the provider ordered a capillary test, is following lead testing, and providing care for this child. - Some case managers or healthcare providers may choose to repeat blood lead tests on all new patients within a month.
+Repeated testing may ensure that the patient's BLL is not rising more quickly than expected. - Seasonal weather changes may affect the BLLs.
+Increased exposure during the summer may require more frequent testing.